lonerapier/lonerapier.github.io/docs/getting-started/migrating.md

 git push -u origin v5
 ```

-> [!tip] Keeping your old branch
-> This does **not** delete your existing v4 (or v3/hugo) branch.
-You can always switch back with `git checkout v4` if you need to reference your old configuration or content.

 ## Setting Up Your Site

 Once you're on v5, run the interactive setup to configure your site and import your content: